Prism (geometry): Special cases

 Note: some texts may apply the term rectangular prism or square prism to both a right rectangular-based prism and a right square-based prism.

+Types

 Regular prism

 A regular prism is a prism with regular bases.

 Uniform prism

 A uniform prism or semiregular prism is a right prism with regular bases and all edges of the same length.

 Thus all the side faces of a uniform prism are squares.

 Thus all the faces of a uniform prism are regular polygons.
-Also, such prisms are isogonal; thus they are uniform polyhedra alright.
+Also, such prisms are isogonal; thus they are uniform polyhedra.
 They form one of the two infinite series of semiregular polyhedra, the other series being formed by the antiprisms.